astridx/meinblog/content/posts/joomla/2UpdateChangeLog.en.md

 ## Step by step

 In the current section, two files are added that are stored outside the website.
-The addresses or URLs under which these are stored were entered in the previous chapter in the file `src/administrator/components/com_foos/foos.xml`.
+The addresses or URLs under which these are stored were entered in the previous chapters in the file `src/administrator/components/com_foos/foos.xml`.

 ```xml
 <changelogurl>https://codeberg.org/astrid/j4examplecode/raw/branch/tutorial/changelog.xml</changelogurl>